 The first patent that Hiram Stevens Maxim obtained was for a hair-curling iron in 1866.
-However, he earned considerable prominence in 1884 when he came up with the first efficient fully-automatic gun.
-Maxim took advantage of the recoil energy generated by the bullet to unlock breechblock and eject as well as extract fired cases from the gun.
+However, he earned considerable prominence in 1884 when he developed the first efficient fully-automatic gun.
+Maxim took advantage of the recoil energy generated by the bullet to unlock the breechblock, eject, and extract fired cases from the gun.

-Moreover, there would be sufficient energy left in the mainspring to do the entire reload process.
-If the trigger was continuously pulled, the gun would fire until it ran out of ammunition.
-To avoid overheating, a metal jacket filled with circulating water was fitted surrounding the barrel although this made the gun heavier and more complex.
+Moreover, sufficient energy would be left in the mainspring for reloading.
+If the trigger were continuously pulled, the gun would fire until it ran out of ammunition.
+To avoid overheating, a metal jacket filled with circulating water surrounded the barrel, making the gun heavier and more complex.

 41. Alexander Graham Bell

-Apart from three years of formal education and a few lectures at University College in London and Edinburgh, Alexander Graham Bell was pretty much a self-taught individual.
-Not particularly a dexterous man, Bell was fortunate that he came across a young mechanic named Thomas Watson who assisted him in devising an electrical apparatus for transmitting sounds through electricity.
-Bell was granted patents for many of his telegraphs in April 1875, but it would take many more months until he obtained his most important patent of them all, the telephone.
+Apart from three years of formal education and a few lectures at University College in London and Edinburgh, Alexander Graham Bell was self-taught.
+Not particularly a dexterous man, Bell was fortunate to come across a young mechanic, Thomas Watson, who assisted him in devising an electrical apparatus for transmitting sounds through electricity.
+Bell was granted patents for many of his telegraphs in April 1875, but it would take many more months until he obtained his most crucial patent of them all, the telephone.
 Since March 7, 1876, Bell has been officially acknowledged as the inventor of the telephone.

 42. John Philip Holland